 This post contains Affiliate links for your convenience.

 RELATED: Check out A Simple and Beautiful Nature Craft to Try Today

-Here’s How I Made the Boards:
+Here’s How I Made the Flower Scavenger Hunt Board:

 Create your board- Give it a title and divide the board into two parts.
 Make sure you include a “find it” side and “stick it” side.

-Put the sticky contact paper on your board, sticky side up.
+Put the sticky contact paper on your flower scavenger hunt board, sticky side up.
 I sized the contact paper so it fit right under the “find it” and “stick it” labels and just big enough to cover the front side only.
 I used packing tape to secure the contact paper to the edges of the cardboard.

 Or you can use double-sided tape like we did in our Stick Nature Picture.

 Create labels- This is an optional step.
 I cut out little pieces of contact paper for labels.
 I put them on the board, non-sticky side up so I could write on them.
 This way, I can peel the labels off when we’re finished and we can identify different pieces of nature next time.
 You can always just write the names on the cardboard if you want this to be a one and done type of activity.